Mileham: Mileham Castle

-Mileham Tower Windmill
+Mileham Windmill

-Mileham Tower Windmill, was first recorded in 1860,it was built at the end of a long track to the southwest of the village.
+Mileham Windmill, was first recorded in 1860, it was built at the end of a long track to the southwest of the village.
 The four-storey tarred red brick tower had 21 in walls, was 38 ft high and had a 24 ft base.
 The mill used four double-shuttered sails, each with seven bays of three shutters to power four pairs of stones.
 The upright shaft was a 'graft' shaft of both wood and iron.
 Two opposite doors were set into the base of the tower on the east and west sides, and another door was on the south side of the meal floor.
 According to Geraldine Neale, writing in 1948, a sail broke off the mill in a gale in 1904 and a similar occurrence put the mill out of commission for all time.
 However, it is not clear whether this was the actual case as in May 1973, G. Rye reported to Philip Unwin that the mill ceased working in 1924 and was dismantled soon after.
 A photograph of 1934 showed the mill with three broken sails and the fanstage still in situ.
+The mill stands just across the border with Litcham parish.